Sumanth C. Raman

-Sumanth C. Raman is an Indian social media influencer, television anchor and sports commentator.
+Sumanth C. Raman is an Indian right-wing social media influencer, television anchor and sports commentator.
 He was the host of BSNL Sports Quiz on Doordarshan's Podhigai TV channel.
 His wife Anita Sumanth, is a judge in the Madras High Court.

 Education

 Raman holds a Diploma in Child Health and an MD in General Medicine.
 He also holds a Diploma in Computer applications.